tusharshahrs/demo/content/lab/pulumi/azure-native/python/app/README.md

    ..
       )
    ```
-1. Return back to your original steps.
+1. Return back to your original steps to continue.